Things to do in Chicago when it's hot out

 See Chicago from above

 • At SkyDeck Chicago, you'll travel 1,353 feet up to the 103rd floor for unbeatable views of the city.
-The building itself, Willis Tower, is considered to be one of the most famous architectural marvels and is one of the Seven Wonders of Chicago.
+The building itself, Willis Tower, is considered one of the city's finest architectural marvels, and is one of the Seven Wonders of Chicago.
 From above, you'll be able to see from Navy Pier to Soldier Field.
-The most exciting part of SkyDeck is The Ledge, a glass balcony that extends out from the building to give you a better view.
+Dardevils can also step out onto The Ledge – a glass balcony that juts out four feet from the side of the building and is sure to make you sweat whatever the weather.

-• 360 Chicago's observation deck is located on the 93rd floor of Hancock Tower and provides a view of Chicago's skyline that seems infinite from above.
+• 360 Chicago's observation deck is located on the 93rd floor of Hancock Tower and provides a view of Chicago's skyline that seems infinite.
 The sun-filled observatory space allows for views of Lake Michigan, Navy Pier and the sprawling landscape of the Windy City below.

 Adler Planetarium

-Come explore 91 billion light years of history at the Adler Planetarium!
-Located in Chicago's Museum Campus, the planetarium is one of the coolest places to bring the whole family.
+Exchange that stifling city heat for an immersive exploration of 91 billion light years of history at the Adler Planetarium.
+Located in Chicago's Museum Campus, the planetarium is one of the coolest places to bring the whole family – in every sense of the word.
 Kids and adults alike will love the chance to learn more about our solar system through interactive exhibits and shows.
-Join the search for the 9th planet in Planet Nine or crawl, climb, and fly through Planet Explorers.
-The adventure never ends at Adler Planetarium!
-Getting in: Adler Planetarium tickets are included on Go Chicago Card.
+Touch a real piece of Mars, take a walk throgh space and time, and unleash your inner kid in the Planet Explorers zone.
+Afterwards, step outside to enjoy the refreshing breezes and skyline views that the planetarium's elevated lakefront position affords.

 The Field Museum